llord1/llord1.github.io/Introductory.md

  *'... for all practical purposes Creole remains an unwritten language for the majority of the population, which remains unaware of the books published in Creole.
 Attempts to teach Creole literacy have not met with much success because of lack of interest.
 Motivation is the most important factor in the success of any literacy program, and having something people want to read is the most important motivating factor'* {% cite frank1998lexical %}.

 English is currently the main language spoken (a prestige language) in Saint Lucia, however, Saint Lucian Kwéyòl (Antillean Creole/ Patios/ Patwa) is the heritage language of the island.
 There are several other languages officially taught (French and Spanish) and generally spoken in the close-knit Caribbean (such as Dutch, Portuguese, Hindi, Arabic, and even Japanese, Mandarin and increasingly Russian) {% cite hillman2009understanding everyculture_2020 kobayashi_2020 nesheim_CIP_2020 CBF_2020 %}.

 It is this very discordant origin and complexity of structure that presents issues to the preservation of creole languages.
 For example, the Saint Lucian French creole writing system is phonemically-based {% cite frank2001writing frank2001kweyol%}, therefore, this makes writing the language and establishing a uniform spelling of words challenging.
+The language is typically orally passed on, therefore the writing system may be challenging to those unfamiliar with the recently established writing system.

 Moreover, the current state of creole's language vitality is unknown as no survey has been conducted within the 21st century.
 Additionally, most words in Saint Lucian Kwéyòl/creole focus on emotions, the weather, and other aspects of the immediate natural environment, including endemic animals and food sources {% cite frank2007sources %}.
 Therefore, finding domain-equivalent literature sources outside of certain contexts can be challenging.

 Frank's 2008 work on "Sources of St. Lucian Creole Vocabulary" suggested that just over 83% of vocabulary words he came across had French origins, roughly 3% is English-based, and Amerindian, African,  East Indian sources account for about a  ½ % of the total each, and .1 % was Spanish/Portuguese-based {% cite frank2007sources %}.
 Even this author of the official creole dictionary acknowledged gaps in its vocabulary being due to the lack of official etymological details of nearly 12 % of documented words {% cite frank2001kweyol frank2007sources %}.